openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 ### Risks and Mitigations

-This feature does not support default ingresscontrollers when the ingresscontroller is updated to be unmanaged in conjunction with updating the domain could result in breaking cluster connectivity if not all components are properly updated.
+This feature does not in itself provide a means to change the default ingresscontroller's domain.
+Even if the cluster admin were to change the ingresscontroller's `spec.domain` and then use this feature to configure a custom DNS record for the new domain, changing the domain will break cluster connectivity if not all components are properly updated.
 This should be done at the discretion of the cluster admin.
 The manual creation of the required DNS records will need to be done prior to making this change, as the canary controller will try to ensure that the ingress domains are reachable, and otherwise this sets the `cluster-ingress-operator` in a degraded state.

 ### Drawbacks